NayelaLabonno/ca-argument-generation/doc/documentation.md

 Then, each sentence of an argument is stripped off all its special characters.
 Stop words are removed using the nltk stopwords module.
 The PorterStemmer class is then used to retrieve the stemmed version of each sentence.
 Using sklearn library, the TFIDF matrix for each stemmed sentence of an argument is used as input to compute the cosine similarity of each sentence pair and the values are saved into a multidimensional array.

+## **TODO - expand the following section, give reasonings; paper references?!**
+### **Generate conclusion**
+Based on the similarity matrix, we extract a graph and then calculate the PageRank of its nodes using `networkx.pagerank`.
+Then, we use the top `n` sentences with the highest PageRank score and use these as a summary of the given argument.